Hochschild Mining

 Hochschild Mining plc is a leading British-based silver and gold mining business operating in North, Central, and South America.
-It is headquartered in Lima, Peru, with a corporate office in London, is listed on the London Stock Exchange.
+It is headquartered in Lima, Peru, with a corporate office in London, is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.
 The main shareholder is the Peruvian businessman Eduardo Hochschild.

 History

 The company was founded in 1911 by Moritz "Mauricio" Hochschild, one of South America's three tin barons.
 He had mining operations in several countries, primarily in Bolivia and Chile.

 The company was first listed on the London Stock Exchange in 2006.
 It started operations at the San José mine in Argentina in June 2007, at the Moris mine in Mexico in August 2007, and at the Pallancata mine in southern Peru in September 2007.

 In 2012 local people in Chumbivilcas complained about the Ares mine and the government of Peru decided to suspend operations in Ares on a temporary basis so it could carry out an environmental audit.